isomerpages/moe-ahmadibrahimsec/_co-curriculum/Performing Arts/Dance Ensemble.md

 <br>
 <br>
 <blockquote>
-<p><em>Dance has allowed me to blossom into a fully developed individual by teaching me new skills and providing me with experiences I never would have imagined.
-I learnt how to cooperate and tolerate people, how to lead, learning to think on my feet and discipline.
-Discipline is also a key factor in my time with dance as I have to mind how I act and when as I have to be disciplined for the dance instructors to be able to teach properly and adequately.
-Quick thinking is something I picked up over the years in dance, when our dance instructor relays a piece of information to us and we have to think quickly.
-All in all, dance has lead me a long way, and I owe the person I am today to dance.</em></p>
+<p><em>As an active member of AIDE from 2021 to 2023, the journey in which we progress from online to physical training has mould me to be an adaptable dancer.
+In my serving years at AI, I continue to strive higher as I make more friends and seniors, where their guidance have brought me closer to achieving what I feel is the key achievement to a dancer; discipline and expression.
+I am more aware of my strengths which has led me to achieving my current position as Captain of AIDE.
+In a nutshell, the care and inclusivity that we have in AIDE community has created a second family in us.
+Being a part of AIDE has made me grow not only in terms of the physical strengths of a dancer but also as a resilient, discipline and great team player and discipline.</em></p>

-<p style="text-align: right;"><strong>- Avita Tang Engwei, 3E2</strong></p>
+<p style="text-align: right;"><strong>- Joey Heng Wen Ting <br>(3 Excellence)</strong></p>

 </blockquote>